Wood Bison have returned to Alaska.

 Watch the Trailer for Winter Prairie: Finding the Bison of the Innoko

-This project is already supported by Safari Club International (Alaska and Kenai chapters), which have contributed $20,000 toward production.
-We’re now raising an additional $10,000 to complete filming in Alaska’s Innoko Valley.
+This project is supported by Safari Club International, which have contributed $75,000 toward production.
+We’re now raising an additional $10,000 to help cover post-production costs.

 Donor Recognition